toscawidgets/tw2.core/docs/tutorial.rst

 You need to run ``python setup.py develop`` for each repository.

 To check the install worked, we will try to run the widget browser.
-Issue ``paster twbrowser`` then browse to http://localhost:8000/.
+Issue ``paster tw2.browser`` then browse to http://localhost:8000/.
 You should see the widget browser, like this:

 .. image:: tut0.png